Woman Hospitalized After Opening Fire Inside Dallas Love Field Airport

 GROUND STOP, DELAYS AT DALLAS LOVE FIELD

-All flights inbound to Dallas Love are currently being held at their departure location until 2:30 p.m., per the FAA.
-Outbound flights are running about an hour behind schedule, according to FlightAware.
+All inbound flights to Love Field, which is one of the Dallas-Fort Worth area's two major airports, were held at their departure points until 2:30 p.m.
+Monday The airport suspended airport operations during the investigation but said at about 3:45 p.m. that flight operations had resumed.

-Love Field said at about 2 p.m.
-Monday afternoon that operations at the airport are currently suspended and that passengers have been cleared from the sterile portion of the terminal to be rescreened by the TSA.
-Operations will resume once the Dallas Police have concluded their investigation.

-Travelers are encouraged to check the status of their flight before heading to the airport.
-Love Field tweeted Monday afternoon that travelers should not come to the airport before checking the status of their flight.
+Travelers were still encouraged to check the status of their flight before heading to the airport.

-The TSA tweeted just before noon they were working to get travelers through security and inside out of the heat but that they didn't have a time for when they would be caught up.

 Southwest Airlines issued the following statement early Monday afternoon saying they "paused all departures and arrivals as we wait for additional information from authorities" and that "there’s no greater priority for us than the safety of our employees and customers, all of which are reportedly safe."